-With the number of cord cutters increasing by the day, for any sport to be able to make a decent profit from television transmission, there have to be other means.
+With the number of cord-cutters increasing by the day, for any sport to be able to make a decent profit from a television transmission, there have to be other means.
 It was because of boxing’s lack of enthusiasm about newer technologies made people lose interest in the sport.

 It isn’t surprising to hear that boxing is hard to follow or that no one knows when boxing games are on.
 And while these questions could easily have been answered by Google, it does point to a big issue: in today’s market, without mass accessibility, it is hard to remain popular.

-Being accessible to the masses in every way gives an edge to the competition because in the age rapid cord-cutting and customized offerings, being on satellite or cable TV is just not enough.
+Being accessible to the masses in every way gives an edge to the competition.
+That’s because in the age of rapid cord-cutting and customized offerings, being on satellite or cable TV won’t cut it anymore.

 Earlier, boxing game broadcasting was effectively the domain of HBO and Showtime.
 The strategy of several promoters revolved around building up a new fighter up away from television in the hopes that a premium cable broadcaster would offer them a six-figure deal for showing them to the public.

 Although popular at one time, it was also a high-risk model.
 Broadcasters were forced to give chances to many fighters without the assurance of success.
 Promoters knew there was no way to become desirable if nobody could even see them.